dwLG00/laplacian-eigenvector-vis/README.md

 The eigenvectors of Laplacian matrices are also useful.
 Because the Laplacian is symmetric and positive semi-definite, its eigenvectors are real and its eigenvalues are non-negative.
 If we ignore the null eigenvector $\langle 1, \dots, 1\rangle$, we can take the eigenvector corresponding to the second-smallest eigenvalue (the [Fiedler vector](https://en.wikipedia.org/wiki/Algebraic_connectivity#Fiedler_vector)); quantizing the coefficients of this eigenvector to -1 or 1 gives us a good approximation of the [sparsest cut](https://en.wikipedia.org/wiki/Cut_(graph_theory)#Sparsest_cut) of the graph.
 Laplacian matrix eigenvectors also appear implicitly as a basis in graph neural networks.

 This repo consists of a single three.js scene for constructing graphs and visualizing their eigenvectors.
+A running instance is [hosted on my site](https://dylwall.com/projects/lapeigvis).